Effective consent is active, not passive. Silence, in and of itself, cannot be

 The requirements of this policy are blind to the

-sexual orientation or preference of individuals engaging in sexual activity.
+sexual orientation or preference of individuals engaging in sexual activity or relationships.

 • Intentional contact